yuyq96/warp-ctc/ci/README.md

 Docker image builder for Travis CI
 ===

-This directory contains tools to build Docker images used in Travis CI.
+This directory contains tools to build following Docker images used in Travis CI,

-The tools build images by CUDA versions (9.2, 10.1), whose name is `espnet/warpctc_builder:cudaXX` (`XX` is CUDA version without `.`).
+- `espnet/warpctc_builder:cuda101` for CUDA 10.1
+- `espnet/warpctc_builder:cuda92` for CUDA 9.2
+- `espnet/warpctc_builder:cpu` for no CUDA environment

 ## Building Docker images